 The Peel Process

 Once the peel is applied, it starts penetrating into the skin.
 Firstly, the peel “melts” the glue holding the plaques of dead skin cells of the uppermost layer together, thus removing the dead skin cells from the surface of the skin.
-Depending on the patient’s needs, Dr Cope may apply a peel that is either strong enough or left on for a sufficiently long time to continue to penetrate through the various layers of skin, finally reaching the keratinocyte layer, which are the active growing cells of the skin.
+Depending on the patient’s needs, a peel that is either strong enough or left on for a sufficiently long time to continue to penetrate through the various layers of skin, finally reaching the keratinocyte layer, which are the active growing cells of the skin.

 Healthy keratinocytes are much more resistant to the peel than keratinocytes which are abnormal.
 As a result the unhealthy cells are destroyed while the healthy skin cells survive.
 These healthy cells grow and make the new skin much healthier.